Reverse Pyramid Training: Looking Awesome & Feeling Great

 A few months ago I wrote about one of the most effective strategies that I know for strength gain under any circumstance: reverse pyramid training.
 Today, I want to give you a few tips to ensure that your continue to progress for months and years to come.

-The one draw back of RPT, or rather how people implement it, is that it’s fairly easy to burn out if you aren’t careful, which leads us to our first lesson: AVOID TRAINING TO FAILURE LIKE YOU’D AVOID EATING MEAT LEFT OUT IN THE BLAZING SUMMER SUN FOR 148 HOURS.
+The one draw back of RPT, or rather how people implement it, is that it’s fairly easy to burn out if you aren’t careful, which leads us to our first lesson: AVOID TRAINING BEYOND FAILURE LIKE YOU’D AVOID EATING MEAT LEFT OUT IN THE BLAZING SUMMER SUN FOR 148 HOURS.

 When I type in all caps, you know I mean business.